-The recipes are also accompanied by glossy photos and a list of songs to cook to (in case you want to appeal to all your senses as you chop, dice, and sizzle).
+The recipes are also accompanied by glossy photos and a list of songs to play when cooking (in case you want to appeal to all your senses as you chop, dice, and sizzle).

 - Grilled Sardines in Spiced Roasted Tomato Sauce

 Influenced by the multiple ethnic groups that inhabited the island over the years, the Mauritian cuisine is a mélange of flavors and cooking styles.